 What’s the Purpose of a Nursing Home Wrongful Death Lawsuit?

-The family has instituted suit against Beachwood Commons.
+The family has instituted suit against the Laurels at Athens and Mt.
+Vernon.
 A wrongful death lawsuit in Ohio is brought on behalf of the surviving family members.
 The family hopes that this lawsuit will bring awareness to mistreatment at nursing homes and will prevent future injuries and assaults on nursing homes residents.

 This article was written by Kimberly Smith, an investigative journalist writing for nursing home abuse and neglect lawyers Eadie Hill Trial Lawyers.
 She has a Master’s Degree from Southern Illinois University Edwardsville.